stef/klutshnik/README.md

 In order to test also the update of keys, a minimum of `2*(threshold-1)+1` shares is necessary.
 Hence the minimim setup requires 5 servers (possibly the number is 3 actually, this needs testing/confirmation).
-If you don't have that many devices to run KMS' on, just run a couple of them on the same device.
+If you don't have that many devices to run klutshnik servers on, just run a couple of them on the same device.

-For each kms we need to create each their own keypair using:
+For each klutshnik server we need to create each their own keypair
+using:

 ```
 for i in $(seq 0 4); do ./genkey.py ksm$i.key; done
 ```

-The public keys printed to standard output from above must be set accordingly in the file `tuokms.cfg`
+The public keys printed to standard output from above must be set accordingly in the file `klutshnik.cfg`

 We also need to create a client key: